Years 5 & 6

 Other Subjects:

-Sport sessions take place outside if it is dry so please make sure that your child has an appropriate PE kit:
+Please make sure that your child has an appropriate PE kit:

 * black shorts/black tracksuit bottoms